hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 The `createCar` function takes three arguments and returns a car object with four properties and two methods.
 With this `createCar` **object factory**, you can create as many car objects as your program needs.
 In this case, `createCar` handles the similarities, while each invocation specifies the differences with arguments.

 Factory functions give us the ability to create objects of the same type by merely calling a function.
 Entities that are common to multiple objects, such as the `start` and `stop` methods, get declared in one place.
-On the other hand, *arguments are passed to the factory function* to distinguish one object from another, such as the make, model, and year.
+On the other hand, *arguments are passed to the factory function* to distinguish one object from another, such as the `make`, `model`, and `year`.
 Some entities, like `started`, don't fall easily into either category, but that's not important here.

 **Compact Method Syntax** - omits the `:` and the `function` keyword and uses parenthesis to denote a method.

-#### 1.2.1 Factory Function Example 2 - `createPerson`
+#### 1.2.2 Factory Function Example 2 - `createPerson`

 ```js
 function createPerson(firstName, lastName = '') {